 For this case, we will use a static IP address, referring to the subnet using a variable.

-AND, finally, but not less important, the definition of the virtual machine itself:
+Y, by last, but not less important, the definition of the virtual machine itself:

 resource "azurerm_virtual_machine" "vm-1" {